Skip to main content

 About GAIA

 GAIA is a London restaurant with a smart-casual dress code and daily opening hours from midday into the evening.
-Verified public detail is limited, so the most reliable way to frame it is as a London dining option where the confirmed planning facts are hours, dress code, Star Wine List recognition in 2026.
+It is a London dining option with practical planning points that include hours, dress code, Star Wine List recognition in 2026.

-Use the verified hours and dress code to plan
+Use the hours and dress code to plan

 GAIA is open Monday to Thursday from 12–11 PM, Friday and Saturday from 12–11:30 PM, Sunday from 12–10:30 PM.
 The dress code is smart casual, which makes it useful to plan as a polished London meal without assuming a more formal requirement.

-Because pricing, menu structure, seating format, booking difficulty are not verified here, avoid building the visit around unconfirmed expectations.
+Before building the visit around specific expectations for pricing, menu structure, seating format, or booking difficulty, check directly with the restaurant.
 The safer approach is to choose GAIA when its London location, opening hours, smart-casual setting fit the day's plans.

 Use it as one part of a broader London dining plan

-GAIA has Star Wine List recognition for 2026, which is a confirmed point of distinction.
-Beyond that, the available verified information does not support specific claims about a wine program, signature dishes, cuisine, or chef-led format.
+GAIA has Star Wine List recognition for 2026, which is a point of distinction.
+Use that as the main point of reference rather than assuming a particular wine program, signature dish, cuisine, or chef-led format.
 For more London choices, use our full London restaurants guide, with other options such as Dovetale, Gymkhana, The Ritz Palm Court, The Ritz Restaurant, The Wolseley.

 If the trip extends beyond restaurants, keep the rest of the planning separate: London hotels, London bars, London wineries, London experiences.
-For UK food travel beyond London, compare the brief with other dining rooms generically rather than assuming GAIA has a verified menu format, price point, or service style not listed here.
+For UK food travel beyond London, compare the brief with other dining rooms generically rather than assuming GAIA has a particular menu format, price point, or service style.

 Location